William-Yeh/docker-workshop/build-walk/README.md

 Then, pack them, together with `walk-tree-c`, into the tarball `rootfs-from-centos511.tar.gz`.

-★★ To build it into a minimal Docker image with `Dockerfile.c.centos511`:
+★★ To build it into a minimal Docker image with `Dockerfile`:

 ```
-$ docker build  -f Dockerfile.c.centos511  .
+$ docker build .
 ```

 To see what's inside this image, starting from its root directory `/`: